guildai/guild.ai/pages/tools.md

 - Did a code change improve or degrade results?
 - What is the effect of dropout on time-to-converge?

-The list goes on!
 Guild provides a number of tools for comparing runs.

 ## Guild Compare